Decoupage Glue – A Comprehensive Guide!

 Decoupage was first used as an art form for decorating furniture in 17th century France.
 It was known then as “the poor man’s alternative to painted furniture.”
 Paper cutouts in combination with special paint effects, gold leaf, and other decorative elements is the art of decoupage.
 Several coats of varnish were applied and sanded to produce a smooth finish that looked and felt like it was painted on the surface.

 In the simplest form, decoupage is cutting and pasting pictures to transform an ordinary object into a beautiful piece of art.
 The Graphics Fairy archives has thousands of pictures for this craft.
 Coating the pictures with a few coats of a formula called Decoupage Medium to protect and enhance them is the next step after fussy cutting the pictures and gluing them to an object.
-You can see this in the Decoupaged Dresser by Lindy at Cottage Hill using these vintage bird images HERE!!
+You can see this in the Decoupaged Dresser by Lindy at Cottage Hill using vintage Birds from this site.

 The very first craft class I taught, over 30 years ago, was Decoupage.
 At one time my decor was heavily reliant on this beloved technique.
 Roosters were the star in my home, with a prized possession being a little red fellow I found in a Paris Flea Market when I studied art in France!
 Then I found The Graphics Fairy some 12+ years ago.
 I thought I had stumbled upon the gates of artist heaven.
 Karen’s image collection aligned perfectly with my Rustic French Country sensibilities.
 I think my very first image download was a French Label.
 And I most probably decoupaged it on something!!
 WINK!